hzhaozuel/hzhaozuel.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. in Statistics from School of Mathematics Science, Peking University in 2005 (Supervisor：Prof. Zheng, Zhongguo).
+Ph.D. in Statistics from School of Mathematical Sciences, Peking University in 2005 (Supervisor：Prof. Zheng, Zhongguo).

 Academic Positions
 ======